reddrabbit/Technical-Dev-Log/webSolutions/leaflet.md

 ### Duration:  90 mins
 ### Activity: Creating a web map with buffer functionality
 ### Outcomes:
+  - Learn about Leaflet and how it works
+  - Build something after learning about the JavaScript library and its possibilities
+  - Give a ranking on whether or not it is suitable for solving team problem statement
   - URL to result: [Attempted Buffer Map](https://reddrabbit.github.io/Technical-Dev-Log/webSolutions/leafletMaps/buffer.html)
-  - Learn about Leaflet and how it works
 ### Next Step:
   - Explore the rumoured Leaflet Offline JS
 ### Note: